Todd Dezago: Career

 Dezago began his comics writing career on X-Factor for Marvel Comics in 1994.
 He first worked with penciller Mike Wieringo on The Sensational Spider-Man #8 (Sept.
 1996).
-They then worked together on the creator-owned fantasy series Tellos in 1999.
+They then collaborated on the creator-owned fantasy series Tellos in 1999.
 The series, a coming-of-age adventure set in a magical, piratical world, ran 10 issues (May 1999–Nov.
 2000).
 The last three issues were released by Gorilla Comics, a short-lived Image Comics imprint co-founded by Dezago and several other creators in 2000.
-Following the demise of the series, Dezago wrote the Tellos: Maiden Voyage #1 (March 2001) one-shot.
+Following the demise of Gorilla Comics, Dezago and Tellos returned to Image Comics with the oversized one-shots Tellos: Maiden Voyage #1 (2001), The Last Heist (2001), and Sons and Moons (2002).
+They were followed by the three-issue miniseries Tales of Tellos in 2004.

 At DC Comics, Dezago co-created Young Justice with artist Todd Nauck in the 1998 one-shot Young Justice: The Secret.
 His other Young Justice work includes the 1998 miniseries JLA: World Without Grown-ups.
 From 1999 to 2002, he wrote Impulse #50–89.
 In 2005 he co-created The Perhapanauts with artist Craig Rousseau.